 Tool Holders Information

 Tool holders have three main parts: the taper, the flange, and the collet pocket.
-Driven or "live" tooling is powered.
-Static tooling is not.
+Driven or "live" tooling is powered, while static tooling is not.

 - The taper is the conically-shaped area of the tool holder that enters the spindle during tool changing.

 - The flange is the part of the tool holder to which the automatic tool changer is attached when the tool holder is moved from the tool changer to the spindle.

 - The collet pocket is the area into which the collet is inserted before being secured by various types of collet nuts.